Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Method

 \subsection{Actions dictionary}

-Since this study is conducted on college students in introductory engineering STEM classes, the actions they perform during classroom time, from which student behavior engagement can be estimated, are limited.
-We adopted classroom observation protocols in \cite{abdelkawy2024measuring}, and we came up with the following 13 actions: \begin{itemize}
+Because this study focuses on college students in introductory engineering STEM courses, the range of classroom actions from which behavioral engagement can be inferred is relatively limited.
+We adopted the classroom observation protocols in \cite{lane2015new,abdelkawy2024measuring}, and identified the following 13 actions: Eating meal/snack, Writing on notebook/tablet, Typing on a laptop, Playing with mobile phone, Looking to the side/back, Looking down w/o reading/writing, Looking at laptop screen (not typing), Raising hand, Checking time, Reading, Drinking, Yawning , and Listening.
+Fig.~\ref{fig:actions} shows samples of such actions.